TM1988/Taskflow-AI/README.md

 ## Key Features & Benefits

-*   **Project Tracking:** Efficiently track project progress and task completion.
+*   **Project Tracking:** Track project progress and task completion.
-*   **GitHub Integration:** Seamless integration with GitHub repositories for issue tracking and code management.
+*   **GitHub Integration:** integration with GitHub repositories for issue tracking and code management.
-*   **AI Suggestions:** Receive intelligent AI-driven suggestions for task prioritization and problem-solving.
+*   **AI Suggestions:** Receive intelligent AI suggestions about tasks and potential problem.
 *   **Kanban Boards:** Visualize your workflow with customizable Kanban boards.
-*   **Team Collaboration:** Facilitate team collaboration through shared boards and real-time updates.
+*   **Team Collaboration:** Facilitate team collaboration through shared boards and real-time updates (Im trying to implement realtime).
-*   **Analytics & Reporting:** Gain insights into project performance with comprehensive analytics and reporting tools.
+*   **Analytics & Reporting:** Gain insights into project performance with analytics and reporting tools.
 *   **User Authentication:** Secure user authentication via Firebase.
 *   **Organization Management:** Ability to create and manage organizations and teams.
 *   **Customizable Dashboards:** Create personal dashboards to monitor key metrics.
+*   **Workspaces:** Work in personal or project workspaces, each with their own set of analytics and a separated board.

 ## License Information